Jeff Banks: Career

 Banks's own fashion design influences are Hardy Amies, Giorgio Armani and Alice Temperley.

 Personal life

 Banks has been married twice: firstly to the 1960s pop star Sandie Shaw (1968–1978), (with whom he has one daughter), and subsequently to Sue Mann, a model and film makeup artist.

 Banks is a lifelong member of Catford Cycling Club, and a sponsor of their racing team CatfordCC Equipe/Banks, an amateur under-23 squad having British National 'Elite' team status.

 Banks accepted the honorary position as Lord Lieutenant of the Ben Gibbons charitable Society of Farnham in March 2024.

+In October 2025, Banks announced his support for Reform UK, describing its leader Nigel Farage as "a good man".
+In a Facebook post on 10th January 2026, Banks called for Farage, Rupert Lowe, Ben Habib and Tommy Robinson to "get round the table, settle your differences, stop throwing bricks and lawsuits at one another and come together for the collective good."